AdobeDocs/campaign-standard.en/help/integrating/using/using-the-campaign-standard-and-microsoft-dynamics-365-integration.md

 * Owner: The application user that is created in the post-provisioning steps

-* Regarding: The name of the Contact
+* Regarding: The name of the contact

 * Campaign Name: The Campaign ID in Campaign Standard